jpklzm/SmartTvApp/README.md

 # Smart TV App

-To run this project in localhost, install the dependencies with the following command:
+To run this project, first you have to install the dependencies with the following command:

 ### `yarn install`